ISRICWorldSoil/iso-28258-postgresql/README.md

 ### Descriptive Observations

-A similar structure applies to the main FoIs: Surface, Plot, Profile, Element and Specimen.
+A similar structure applies to the main Features of Interest: Surface, Plot, Profile, Element and Specimen.

 ```mermaid
 erDiagram